Pending & Active: int(46)

-Dustiene and Heather was a wonderful presenter.
+Dustiene and Heather were wonderful presenters.
 The course is loaded with information but they presented everything in a non-intimidating way and brought so much clinical connection to the material.
-All of the TA’s were approachable and brought that “clinical pearls” and expertise to the table.
+All of the TA’s were approachable and brought their “clinical pearls” and expertise to the table.
 I found the whole experience very exciting.
-I enjoyed speaking to all the attends and gaining new ideas to bring back to my clinical practice.
+I enjoyed speaking to all the attendees and gaining new ideas to bring back to my clinical practice.
 Thanks so much!

 - Megan Fosko, PT, DPT - Hartsdale, NY

 Great Course!
 The instructors and lab assistants were all very personable and empathetic.
-I was so nervous before hand but I have an info pelvic pain, but everybody made me comfortable and able to learn.
-I participate in everything including the labs”
+I was so nervous beforehand but I have pelvic pain, but everybody made me comfortable and able to learn and participate in everything including the labs”

 - Megan McClary, DPT, OCS - Clarks Green, PA

-Thank you for a meaningful and valuable primary introduction into the world of pelvic floor health.
+Thank you for a meaningful and valuable primary introduction to the world of pelvic floor health.
 Very grateful.